-Stephen Brook takes a closer look at Salon, the almost mythical Champagne house with a loyal following among those in the know.
+Stephen Brook takes a closer look at Salon, the Champagne producer who likes to make its fans wait...

 Salon is a Champagne that breaks the rules.
 Almost all Champagne is blended from different vineyards in different villages, but Salon uses only Chardonnay grapes from the village of Mesnil along the Côte de Blancs.
 The wines of Mesnil are marked by high acidity, and none more so than Salon.

 After his death in 1943, Salon’s niece inherited the property and it passed through various hands until it was sold to Laurent-Perrier in 1988.
 Despite these changes, quality at Salon remained high.
 Under the stewardship of Laurent-Perrier, quality has been immaculate, and those charged with running the property are dedicated to improving it yet further.

-Salon owns just 1ha (hectare) of vineyards, the Jardin de Salon, behind the house and cellars in Le Mesnil-sur-Oger.
-The vines, however, caught a virus and were replanted in 2002.
+Salon owns just 1 hectare of vines, the Jardin de Salon, behind the house and cellars in Le Mesnil-sur-Oger.
+These, however, caught a virus and were replanted in 2002.
 The meagre production of this plot is supplemented by purchases from some 20 growers with parcels in outstanding sites.
 Many of these vines are 40 years old with the average age roughly 25.
 Some of the growers are descended from those who supplied Eugène-Aimé Salon.

 Even in the rarefied world of Champagne’s prestige cuvées, Salon remains a curiosity.
 No more than 60,000 bottles are produced in any single vintage, so by Champagne standards it is rare, and costly.
 Despite its high price, it is hard to imagine accountants looking kindly on it and it’s fair to assume it is made to add lustre to the reputation of its proprietor.

 There was no dosage, so the wines had to be drunk in their purest state, without any softening addition of sugar.
 They were magnificent, and, as the dinner progressed, I ceased to think of Salon as a Champagne as it gradually took on the vinous majesty of a grand cru Burgundy.
 The bubbles seemed incidental and the intensity of the fruit took centre stage.